awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 **Access for object owner**

       The *owner* refers to the AWS account root user, and not an AWS Identity and Access Management \(IAM\) user\.
-For more information about the root user, see [The AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.
+For more information about the root user, see [The AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.

       To change the owner's object access permissions, under **Access for object owner**, choose **Your AWS Account \(owner\)**\.